Meeting Time: March 26, 2019 at 5:00pm PDT

 • Default_avatar

-Scott Burns about 5 years ago
+Scott Burns over 5 years ago

 I support adoption of the EIR and proceeding with the Del Rio Trail project immediately.
 This trail promises enhanced recreational opportunities for all Sacramentans, not just those in the Land Park area.
 The design respects the principles of historic preservation by retaining more than 98% of the old Walnut Grove Branch Line railroad while still providing for bicycle and pedestrian safety.
 98% is a better preservation rate than was met in Old Sacramento, City Hall, and The Bank -- even Sutter's Fort doesn't come close!
 Or, the City Council can surrender to a small group of railroad fanatics* who sometime in the next 15-20 years hope to find $30-40 million, buy the right of way, and survive their own CEQA and EIR process, so they can run a tourist dinner train into the Stonelakes National Wildlife Refuge.
 Puhleez!